thebruce/semverist/README.md

 Named item overides applying to specific object/directories within a semver object/directory.

 The Semverist will inspect your directories/objects & tell you about them with Poirot and masterfully compose them with Schoenberg.

+## Lazy Semver

+### The power of laziness now brought to your semver experience.
+Lazy Semver allows you to create schema items once and inherit them until they change mirroring API versioning best practices.
+The lazy semver configuration option allows you to inherit properties up through a major version overriding and overwriting with defaults, groups, and redeclarations.
+This can be very useful for setting attributes once per major version of semver and lowering maintenance tasks and copy/paste type errors.